 Tribal IAQ Equipment Loans

-As part of the U.S. Environmental Protection Agency's Region 10 Tribal Indoor Air Quality Project, the Washington State University Extension Energy Program loans monitoring equipment to tribal members.
+As part of the U.S. EPA's Region 10 Tribal IAQ Project, the WSU Energy Program loans monitoring equipment to tribal members.

 The loan closet includes:

-For information about how to borrow the equipment, contact Rich Prill at 509-477-6701, or email@example.com.
+For information about borrowing the equipment, contact Todd Currier at 360-956-2038 or CurrierT@energy.wsu.edu.
 Equipment is often available with little or no waiting.

 Adequate building ventilation dilutes and removes indoor air pollutants.
-Studies have shown that elevated carbon dioxide levels in buildings can lead to a variety of problems including increased absenteeism, lower worker productivity and increased incidence of indoor air complaints and episodes.
+Elevated carbon dioxide levels in buildings can lead to a variety of problems, including increased absenteeism, lower worker productivity, and increased incidence of indoor air complaints and episodes.

-It's essential for building operations staff to monitor carbon dioxide, an indicator of outside air ventilation rates.
-Operations staff can often increase and decrease outside air ventilation rates to optimize comfort and energy efficiency, while maintaining sufficient air exchange to meet indoor air quality needs.
+It is essential for building operations staff to monitor carbon dioxide as an indicator of outside air ventilation rates.
+Operations staff can often increase and decrease outside air ventilation rates to optimize comfort and energy efficiency, while maintaining sufficient air exchange to meet IAQ needs.

 Carbon dioxide monitor with data logger attached

-A hand-held carbon monoxide meter detects the presence of this colorless, odorless gas and helps pinpoint the source.
+A hand-held carbon monoxide meter detects the presence of this colorless, odorless gas and helps pinpoint its source.
 Carbon monoxide, a product of incomplete combustion, poses a serious health threat.
 Exposure to high concentrations can cause illness and death.
-Chronic exposure to relatively low concentrations also can be dangerous—especially to infants, the elderly, and those with certain health conditions.
-While all buildings with combustion equipment should have a carbon monoxide alarm, this is not always the case.
-Carbon monoxide alarms may fail due to sensor faults, power outages and dead batteries.
+Chronic exposure to relatively low concentrations also can be dangerous, especially to infants, the elderly, and those with certain health conditions.
+All buildings with combustion equipment should have a carbon monoxide alarm, but this is not always the case.
+Carbon monoxide alarms may fail due to sensor faults, power outages ,and dead batteries.

 Carbon monoxide meter